brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 ## with
 The `with` statement is intereting and weird
 I can see how it can be useful for cleaning up nested statements based on this [example from elixirschool](https://elixirschool.com/en/lessons/basics/control-structures/)

 It's like a way to show just the happy path of a series of functions `else` may be provided to "catch" errors

+From Programming Elixir it looks like another useful property of `with` is creating temporary local variables that won't leak out of the current scope

 # Conventions